georgerobescu/ow_draft--1/readme.md

 *How can you help to contribute on someone else project?*

-1. Make sure you are logged in in one of the many services which let share git-repositories online (e.g. github, bitbucket).
+1. Make sure you are logged in on one of the many services which let share git-repositories online (e.g. github, bitbucket).
 2. Find a repository which you like.
-3. Click on the `fork` button; in this way a copy (duplicate) of the repository will be created inside your own profile and you can immediately start to work on it (the content of the repository has been `pulled` down to your own git).
+3. Click on the `fork` button; in this way a copy (duplicate) of the repository will be created inside your own profile and you can immediately start to work on it (the content of the repository has been `pulled` down to your own git profile).
 4. When you are done with the changes, just `push` it back to the master repository (the original source from which you `forked` it) and ask for a `pull to request` session.
-Other people (*users?*) involved in the repository (from the original creator of the repository to other people who forked the project as well) will receive a notifications.
+Other people (*users?*) involved in the repository (from the original creator of the repository to other contributors who forked the project as well) will receive a notifications.
 At least this is how it works over here on [github.com](https://github.com).

+## x.Maintenance Work